ColleagueRiley/RGFW/README.md

 # examples
 ## compiling
-The examples can be compiled by using `make debug`, which compiles them in debug mode then runs them\
+The examples can be compiled by using `make debug`, which compiles them in debug mode and then runs them\
 or `make` which simply compiles them.

-The dx11 example has it's own Makefile functions because it is windows only, those include `make DX11` and `make debugDX11`
+The dx11 example has its own Makefile functions because it is Windows only, those include `make DX11` and `make debugDX11`

 ## basic